Mushroom-Daemon/doks/content/docs/3_psych_triggers/additional_triggers.md

 People don't buy a Mercedes because it has power steering.

+### Ask them to Join

+What group of people do they want to join?
+Good for testimonial headlines.

 ##### Action Items

 Determine the group of people who already own your product and why/how they relate to it and see themselves.
 Craft your sales presentations accordingly.